 Option 1 - Deferred Sales Charge Option - the Equiton Agent or sub-agent or other Selling Agents receive an upfront commission of 6% of the subscription price.
-A Deferred Sales Charge will be applied to the redemption of any such Class A Trust Units prior to the fifth anniversary of a Subscriber's subscription.
+A Deferred Sales Charge will be set-off against the redemption price of any such Class A Trust Units prior to the fifth anniversary of a Subscriber's subscription.

 Option 2 - Low Load Option - the Equiton Agent or sub-agent or other Selling Agents receive an upfront commission of 3% and an ongoing trailing commission of 0.75% per annum for so long as the Subscriber remains a holder of such Class A Trust Units.
-There will be a Short Term Trading Fee applicable to the redemption of any such Class A Trust Units prior to the third anniversary of a Subscriber's subscription.
+There will be a Short Term Trading Fee set-off against the redemption price of any such Class A Trust Units prior to the third anniversary of a Subscriber's subscription.

 Option 3 - Front Load Option - the Equiton Agent or sub-agent or other Selling Agents negotiate a commission (if any) which the Subscriber pays directly and the Equiton Agent or sub-agent or other Selling Agents receive an ongoing trailing commission of 1% per annum for as long as the Subscriber remains a holder of such Class A Trust Units.
-There will be a Short Term Trading Fee applicable to the redemption of any Class A Trust Unit within the first 6 months of a Subscriber's subscription.
+There will be a Short Term Trading Fee set-off against the redemption price of any Class A Trust Unit within the first 6 months of a Subscriber's subscription.